-For the design of DC&P, the certifying officers would assess risks for various types and methods of disclosure.
-For the design of ICFR, identifying risks also involves identifying significant accounts and disclosures and their relevant assertions.
-Once the risks are identified After identifying risks that could reasonably result in a material misstatement, the certifying officers would then ensure that the DC&P and ICFR designs include controls, policies and procedures to address each of the identified risks.
+For the design of DC&P, the certifying officers assess risks for various types and methods of disclosure.
+For the design of ICFR, identifying risks involves identifying significant accounts and disclosures and their relevant assertions.
+After identifying risks that could reasonably result in a material misstatement, the certifying officers then ensure that the DC&P and ICFR designs include controls, policies and procedures to address each of the identified risks.

-(3) Fraud risk - When identifying risks, certifying officers should explicitly consider the vulnerability of the entity to fraudulent activity (e.g., fraudulent financial reporting and misappropriation of assets).
-Certifying officers should consider how incentives (e.g., compensation programs) and pressures (e.g., meeting analysts' expectations) mayinght affect risks, and what areas of the business provide opportunity for an employee, or combination of employees, to commit fraudindividual to commit fraud.
+- (3) Fraud risk When identifying risks, certifying officers should explicitly consider the vulnerability of the entity to fraudulent activity (e.g., fraudulent financial reporting and misappropriation of assets).
+Certifying officers should consider how incentives (e.g., compensation programs) and pressures (e.g., meeting analysts' expectations) might affect risks, and what areas of the business provide opportunity for an individual to commit fraud.
 For the purposes of this Instrument, fraud would generally include an intentional act by one or more individuals among management, other employees, those charged with governance or third parties, involving the use of deception to obtain an unjust or illegal advantage.
-Although fraud is a broad legal concept, for the purposes of this Instrument, the certifying officers should be concerned with fraud that could cause a material misstatement in the financial statements.

-(4) Designing controls, policies and procedures - If the certifying officers choose to use a top-down, risk-based approach, they would design specific controls, policies and procedures that, in combination with an issuer's control environment, appropriately address the risks discussed in subsections (2) and (3).
+Although fraud is a broad legal concept, for the purposes of this Instrument, the certifying officers should be concerned with fraud that could cause a material misstatement in the issuer's annual filings, interim filings or other reports filed or submitted under securities legislation. - (4) Designing controls, policies and procedures If the certifying officers choose to use a top-down, risk-based approach, they design specific controls, policies and procedures that, in combination with an issuer's control environment, appropriately address the risks discussed in subsections (2) and (3).